 ~ Piano with Q10 pseudo stereo effect applied.

-In essence, when the 2 channels are added up to make a mono signal again, it produces a really deep stereo effect and deals with unwanted phasing and chorusing.
+In essence, when the 2 channels add up to make a mono signal again, they produce a really deep stereo effect.
+In addition, this deals with unwanted phasing and chorusing.

 ~ Q10 sample converted to mono – hear the difference?

 Surely, the attenuation we apply with these notches does not have to be as steep as it is in this preset (-18 dB).
 At any time you can select all of the gain fields by click-dragging over the gain input boxes and dragging the values down.
-The frequencies where these notches lie can also be altered; I would suggest click-dragging over all of the frequency text input fields to moving all of the notch filters simultaneously as to not lose the general intention of the periodical frequency removal.
+You can also alter the frequencies where these notches lie.
+I would suggest click-dragging over all of the frequency text input fields to move all of the notch filters simultaneously.
+This is because you don’t want to lose the general intention of the periodical frequency removal.